12 Turkish Mezes to Know: Dips, Salads, and Small Plates

 3. Deniz börülcesi (Samphire salad)

-On the cusp of a culinary revival, the Turks are harboring a culinary secret.
-The ‘sea samphire’ is usually found off the beaten track because its main ingredient, the samphire, is largely unknown in the anglosphere despite its originating in the Eurasian coastline.
+The ‘sea samphire’ is one of the less familiar mezes outside Turkey, because its main ingredient is largely unknown in the English-speaking world despite originating along the Eurasian coastline.

 Also known as pickleweed or glasswort, this highly nutritious species contains iodine for those with thyroid issues and is chockful of iron for the anaemics.
 Usually wild, and thus organic, grown in the sea, this summer dish pairs excellently with fish and seafood.
 The olive oil, lemon juice, and garlic really bring out the snazzy taste if you can find it.